Kzra/pykrev/docs/PyKrev User Guide.md

-In order to cross compare molecular formula datasets in multivariate analysis it is first required to construct a sample data matrix in which each column represents a molecular formula each row a different sample.
+In order to cross compare molecular formula datasets in multivariate analysis it is first required to construct a sample data matrix in which each column represents a molecular formula and each row a different sample.
 The len(rows) is equal to len(samples) and the len(columns) is equal to the len(set(all_formula)), where all_formula is all formula found across the samples. \[row,col\] value is the peak intensity of a particular molecular formula in a particular sample.
 If the formula is not present in a sample the peak intensity is set as zero.
 We can construct this sample data matrix using pk.ordination_matrix.

 ```python